UMass-RC/unity-docs/docs/tools/ColabFold.md

 1. Copy the ColabFold.ipynb notebook available at /datasets/bio/colabfold/ColabFold.ipynb on Unity to your work directory.
 2. Open the ColabFold.ipynb notebook.
-3. Choose Python (colabfold) for the kernel.
+3. Choose `Python [conda env: colabfold]` for the kernel.
-4. Insert your protein sequence next to query_sequence and execute the code in the cell (press SHIFT+ENTER or press the play button in the toolbar above).
+4. Insert your protein sequence next to `query_sequence` and execute the code in the first cell (press SHIFT+ENTER or press the play button in the toolbar above).
 5. Run the code in the remaining cells in order to predict the protein structure with the default parameters (see Notes section below) and output plots and a visualization of the 3D structure.
 6. The output directory containing the results will be located in the folder where you put the ColabFold.ipynb notebook.